oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 ![Key Vault](./images/okv-cluster-concept.png "Key Vault Multi-Master Concept")

+- Up to 16 nodes
+- Both nodes are available to TDE endpoints for reading/writing keys
+- OKV node remains available for Read-only operations in the event of a single node outage
+- Read-only node provides keys to local TDE endpoints on demand with low latency

 Oracle Key Vault supports two types of mode for cluster nodes: read-only restricted mode or read-write mode.

 - **Read-only restricted mode**